api-search/policies/README.md

   - apis-json-tags-upper-case-error
   - apis-json-tags-upper-case-info
 ```
-## API Metadata
+## API Metadata (api-metadata)
-Unique identifier, name, description, tags, and other metadata for the API that defines the purpose of the API API, and how it benefits API producer and consumers, establishing the base of the agreement.
+Unique identifier, name, description, tags, and other metadata for the API that defines the purpose of each individual API, and how it benefits API producer and consumers, establishing the base of the agreement.

 ```
 name: API Metadata